brotkrueml/codehighlight/Documentation/Maintenance/Index.rst

 Packaging of extension for TER
 ==============================

-After setting the new version in the files
+Set the new version in the files

 - :file:`ext_emconf.php`
-- :file:`Documentation/Settings.cfg`
+- :file:`Documentation/Settings.cfg`,

-and adjusted the :file:`CHANGELOG.md`, the packaging of the extension for the TYPO3 Extension Repository (TER) can be done with:
+adjust the :file:`CHANGELOG.md` and tag the release.
+The packaging of the extension for the TYPO3 Extension Repository (TER) can be done with:

 .. code-block:: shell

    composer zip

 This creates/replaces a file :file:`../zip/codehighlight_x.y.z.zip` which is ready for upload to TER. :file:`x.y.z` holds the recent version number.